pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 plt.suptitle("Posterior Predictive Checks - Heterogenous Effects", fontsize=20);
 ```

 Observations like this go a long way to motivating the use of flexible machine learning methods in causal inference.
 The model used to capture the outcome distribution or the propensity score distribution ought to be sensitive to variation across extremities of the data.
 We can see above that the predictive power of the simpler logistic regression model deterioriates as we progress down the partitions of the data.
 We will see an example below where the flexibility of machine learning models such as BART becomes a problem.
 We'll also see and how it can be fixed.
+Paradoxical as it sounds a more perfect model of the propensity scores will cleanly seperate the treatment classes making re-balancing harder to achieve.
+In this way, flexible models like BART (which are prone to overfit) need to be used with care in the case of inverse propensity weighting schemes.

 +++